PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_classification.en.md

 Of course, you can also specify the hardware device when calling `create_pipeline()` or `predict()` in a Python script.

-If you want to use the General Video Classification Production Line on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).
+If you want to use the General Video Classification pipeline on a wider variety of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).